sarkeraumio/Robotic-car-underwater-robotics/README.md

 **Aumio** — mechanical design, electronics, firmware, and vision system

-I led the robot across all three engineering disciplines, from CAD through wiring and firmware to the video stream.

 ### 🔧 Mechanical design & fabrication

 - Designed the robot framework in **Fusion 360**, including the overall structure, component layout, and dimensions needed to fit two layers of hardware within the competition size limit